Kamilcuk/nomad-tools/README.md

 + nomad-gitlab-runner --help
 Usage: nomad-gitlab-runner [OPTIONS] COMMAND [ARGS]...

-  This is a script to execute Nomad job from custom gitlab executor.
+  This is a script implemeting custom gitlab-runner executor to run jobs in Nomad job from custom gitlab executor.

-  Example /etc/gitlab-runner/config.toml configuration file:
+  The /etc/gitlab-runner/config.yaml configuration file should look like:
     [[runners]]
-    ...
     id = 27898742
-    ...
     executor = "custom"
     [runners.custom]
       config_exec = "nomad-gitlab-runner"